 It is important to share with your doctor if you are having pain in any of these joints to rule out other diseases that may mimic the symptoms of osteoarthritis.
 You may need diagnostic tests, such as an X-ray, to provide a clear picture and diagnosis of your condition.

 If osteoarthritis is diagnosed, it is important for your doctor to understand how your joint pain is affecting your daily life.
-Working together with your primary care doctor, and possibly other specialists such as a physical therapist and/or orthopedic specialist can be instrumental to limiting your pain so that you can maximize your function and quality of life.
+Working together with your primary care doctor, and possibly other specialists, such as a physical therapist and/or orthopedic specialist, can be instrumental in limiting your pain so that you can maximize your function and quality of life.

 Therapies that you may discuss with your doctor and specialists can include, but are not limited to:

 - A healthy diet, with nutritional supplementation for healthy bones and joints